securechain/securechain-wallet/README.md

 Intro
 ---------------------
-Securechain wallet is an update to the official Securecoin core wallet with critical fixs to potential security problems.
+Securechain wallet is an update to the official Securecoin core wallet with critical fixes to potential security problems.
 Securecoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly